Text by Irem Erkin

-Persephone, daughter of Demeter and Zeus, was picking flowers one day when Hades, God of the underworld saw her.
+Persephone, daughter of Demeter and Zeus, was picking flowers one day when Hades, God of the underworld, saw her.
 He was so mesmerised by her beauty he took her by force to the underworld.
-After thorough negotiations between Zeus, Hermes and Hades to free Persephone, Hades agreed on the terms that she could only return to earth just for six months every year, which culminated in bringing Spring and Summer to earth along with her.
+After thorough negotiations between Zeus, Hermes and Hades to free Persephone, Hades agreed that she could only return to earth for six months every year, culminating in bringing Spring and Summer to Earth along with her.
 The flowers bloomed in bright colours; the birds started singing, the sun shined, and the earth and plants revived every time she returned.

 For 2.5 years, dark, muddy visions of the present and the blurred future have blocked our sight, bringing us down and tearing us apart.
 But until a few days before, when a giant wave of music rushed to our salvation with the Sónar Festival, splashing immense joy, happiness and love onto our lives’ shore.

 On the first day, upon arriving at the Sónar Festival area, I stood at the entrance to capture the mind photo of that particular moment and to archive it among my most fond memories, facing thousands of people dancing in waves with immense, powerful music, rising their spirit.